testillano/h2agent/README.md

 [1]+  Exit 1                  h2agent -l Debug --verbose
 ```

-### Management interface
+## Management interface

 `h2agent` listens on a specific management port (*8074* by default) for incoming requests, implementing a *REST API* to manage the process operation.
 Through the *API* we could program the agent behavior.
-The following subsections **name** the operations which would be commanded by a *POST* request with *URI* `provision/v1/<operation>`.
-The general procedure is to retrieve the corresponding provision which stores information of "how to answer" the reception.
+The following sections describe all the supported operations over *URI* path`/provision/v1`/:

 **Current development phase is 1**, see [Implementation Strategy](#implementation-strategy).

-#### server-initialize
+### POST /provision/v1/server-initialize

+Initializes the server endpoint for the provided listen port (mandatory).
 Not implemented in *Phase 1*, see [Implementation Strategy](#implementation-strategy).

+#### Request body schema

 `POST` request must comply the following schema: